by Walter Trobisch

 The trouble with Omodo is that, unlike Joseph or Elsie, he did not ask for help.
 But that does not mean that he is not in need of help.
 The fact that he did almost all the talking and hardly gave me a chance, proves his inner insecurity.
 His sarcasm showed me that deep down in his heart he was afraid of me.

 Some churches demand that a polygamous man separate himself from all his wives, some from all but one.
 Others demand that he keep the first one; others allow him to choose.
-Some allow that his wives stay with him under the condition that he has no intercourse with them.
+Some will allow his wives to stay with him under the condition that he have no sexual intercourse with them.

-The most generous solution was to baptize a polygamist only on his death bed.
-It happened to a Swedish missionary once that such a polygamist did not die but recovered after baptism.
+The most generous solution was to baptize a polygamist.
+However, that doesn't always turn out well.
+Once a Swedish missionary baptized a polygamist.
+However, then the man did not die but recovered after baptism.
 The church council decided, "Such things must not happen."
-They did not specify whether they referred to the recovery of the polygamist or to his baptism.
+I am not sure whether they referred to the recovery of the polygamist or to his baptism.
 We have made ourselves fools before the world with our policies.
 Let us admit honestly our helplessness first of all.
 We are facing a problem where we just do not know what to do.

-Therefore let us not deal with an abstract problem.
-Instead let us meet a concrete person.
+Therefore, let us not deal with an abstract problem.
+Instead, klet us meet a concrete person.
 Let us meet Omodo.
 Is he a special case?
 Well, every one of us is a "special case" in one way or another.
 There are no two persons exactly alike.
 Still, if we can help in one case like that of Omodo's, we might find the key to deal with many others.
 So, what would I have done?

 At the same time, I would have continued to talk to Omodo -- not telling him anything which I had learned from his wife, but listening to his side of the story.
 I am sure I would have heard precisely the opposite of what his wife had said.
 I would have tried to make him understand his wife and to make his wife understand her husband.
 Then, maybe after months, I would have started to see them both together at the same time, possibly again accompanied by my wife.

-It is very important that by now a very deep personal contact and friendship is established between Omodo and me, a "partnership in swimming."
-In this partnership Jesus Christ becomes a reality between us even when His name is not mentioned in every conversation.
+It is very important that by now a very deep personal contact and friendship would have been established between Omodo and me, a "partnership in swimming."
+In this partnership, Jesus Christ would be a reality between us even when His name is not mentioned in every conversation.

-One day, I think, Omodo would have admitted that he did not take his second wife just out of unselfish love for his first one, but that he considered his first wife as dark bread when he had appetite for a piece of candy.
+One day, I think, Omodo would have admitted that he did not take his second wife just out of unselfish love for his first one, but that he considered his firstwife as dark bread when he had an appetite for a piece of candy.

 Now, we could start to talk meaningfully about sin.
 Not about the sinfulness of polygamy, but about concrete sins in his polygamous state.